Jaundice is not a disease but rather a symptom that can occur in many different diseases. So, its treatment depends upon its cause’.

 - Acute fatty liver of pregnancy

 The evaluation and diagnosis of jaundice rely on the patient’s history, physical examination, and medical examination/laboratory test.

-- History: A thorough questioning and inquiry are required from the patient about personal or family history, drug usage, a risk factor for hepatitis, HIV status, presence of coexisting jaundice symptoms, duration of jaundice, ulcerative colitis patient, or any other common symptoms of jaundice.
+- History: A thorough questioning and inquiry are required from the patient about personal or family history, drug usage, a risk factor for hepatitis, HIV status, presence of coexisting its symptoms, duration of jaundice, ulcerative colitis patient, or any other common symptoms of the disease.